microsoft/vscode-docs/docs/python/tutorial-create-containers.md

 1. On the **Command Palette** (`kb(workbench.action.showCommands)`), select **Docker: Push**.

-1. Choose the image you just built to push the image to the registry; upload progress appears in the Terminal.
+1. Choose the image you just built to push the image to the registry.
+Upload progress will appear in the Terminal.

 1. Once completed, expand the **Registries** > **Azure** (or **DockerHub**) node in the **Docker** explorer, then expand the registry and image name to see the exact image.
 (You may need to refresh the **Docker** explorer.)